-This Puerto Rican Alcapurria recipe is yummy when stuffed with shrimp, lobster chicken or turkey.
-For that Hot Latin in you, sprinkle some “Pique de Caballero” sauce just before you bite into the alcapurria, if you dare.
+This Awesome Puerto Rican Alcapurria Recipe is yummy when stuffed with shrimp, lobster chicken, or turkey.
+For that Hot Latin in you, sprinkle some “Pique de Caballero” sauce just before you bite into the Alcapurria if you dare.

 Awesome Puerto Rican Alcapurria Recipe

 - 5 green bananas

 - 1 lb taro root yautía

 - 1 tsp vinegar